Single-conflict colorings of degenerate graphs: Uniquely restrictive conflicts

-With this definition in place, we have the following theorem, which gives an upper bound on the number of colors needed for a single-conflict coloring of a $d$-degenerate graph whose conflict function is uniquely restrictive.
-Since any conflict function on a simple graph is uniquely restrictive, this following theorem implies Theorem \ref{thm:easyintro}.
-Our main tool for this theorem will be the application of the Lov\'asz Local Lemma used by Aharoni et al.~\cite{AharoniCoop} in which each vertex receives a random inventory of colors.
+With these preliminaries in place, we have the following theorem, which gives an upper bound on the number of colors needed for a single-conflict coloring of a $d$-degenerate graph whose conflict function is uniquely restrictive.
+Since any conflict function on a simple graph is uniquely restrictive, the following theorem implies Theorem \ref{thm:easyintro} and hence gives an affirmative answer to Question \ref{qDegen}.
+Our main tool for this theorem will be the application of the Lov\'asz Local Lemma used by Aharoni, Berger, Chudnovsky, Havet, and Jiang~\cite{AharoniCoop} in which each vertex receives a random inventory of colors.

 \begin{theorem} Let $G$ be an oriented graph of maximum degree $\Delta$ with a maximum out-degree of at most $d$.
 Let $C$ be a set of $k$ colors, and let each arc $e \in A(G)$ have an associated conflict $f(e) \in C^2$.
-If $f$ is uniquely restrictive, and if

-then $G$ has a single-conflict coloring with respect to $f$ and $C$. \end{theorem} \begin{proof} First, we note that since every subgraph of $G$ has an average degree of at most $2d$, $G$ is $(2d)$-degenerate and hence has a single-conflict coloring whenever $k \geq 2d + 1$.
+If $f$ is uniquely restrictive, and if $k \geq 2\sqrt{d \left [ 1 + \log ( ( d + 1) \Delta) \right ] }$, then $G$ has a single-conflict coloring with respect to $f$ and $C$. \end{theorem} \begin{proof} First, we note that since every subgraph of $G$ has an average degree of at most $2d$, $G$ is $(2d)$-degenerate and hence has a single-conflict coloring whenever $k \geq 2d + 1$.
 Therefore, we may assume in our proof that $k \leq 2d$.